HISTORIC HOUSE FUND

 Lakeside of House

-The lakeside of the house requires concrete and stucco repairs to multiple areas.
+The lakeside of the house requires concrete and stucco repairs to multiple areas, and repairs to the lower-level doors leading out onto the terrace.
 The cracks and breaks are thankfully not detrimental to safety, but the repairs are important.

 Our Project Partners